-When we booked out recent holiday to Disney, there were a few restaurants I knew I wanted to try out this time around that we didn’t in 2014.
-The first one was Tusker House in Animal Kingdom, an all you can eat buffet with African theming, and a chance to meet Donald, Daisy, Mickey and Goofy in their safari gear.
+When we booked our recent holiday to Disney, there were a few Disney World restaurants I knew I wanted to try out this time around that we didn’t in 2014.
+The first one was Tusker House character meal in Animal Kingdom, an all you can eat buffet with African theming.

 Before we even left our table to try the buffet, our drinks order was taken, and I knew I was going to try the jungle juice, a mix of orange juice, passion fruit juice and guava juice.
 It was so refreshing and even better, our server was topping up my glass so often my glass was never half empty.

-The characters came around spaced out quite well.
-They didn’t spend an awful lot of time with us, but each one interacted well and stayed for photos and signing the autograph book.
+We found the characters at Tusker House came around very well spaced out giving us time to enjoy our food and surroundings.
+They didn’t spend an awful lot of time with us, however the character interaction was good and each one stayed for photos and signing the autograph book.

 We didn’t feel rushed during our lunch, but I think our whole dining experience lasted just over an hour.
 The whole meal costs us in the region of $200 which would have been better value for us on the Disney Dining Plan which would have cost 1 credit.

 This time around we only had the QSDP so opted to pay out of pocket for this one.
 It was definitely worth it for the experience, but perhaps we didn’t get our moneys worth in food.

 If you enjoyed our Tusker House lunch review then please check out our other experiences of Disney character meals which include:-

 - Minnie’s Summer Dine Hollywood & Vine